 We have long campaigned for reform of marriage laws – in order to gain legal recognition for both humanist and same-sex marriage ceremonies.
-Humanist marriages are now legally recognised in Scotland, Northern Ireland, and Jersey, as well as in neighbouring countries like the Republic of Ireland, with Guernsey currently in the process of extending legal recognition too.
+Humanist marriages are now legally recognised in Scotland, Northern Ireland, Jersey, and Guernsey, as well as in neighbouring countries like the Republic of Ireland.
 But to date there is still no recognition of our wedding ceremonies in England and Wales or the Isle of Man.

 A humanist wedding is a non-religious ceremony that is deeply personal and conducted by a humanist celebrant.
 It differs from a civil wedding in that it is entirely hand-crafted and reflective of the humanist beliefs and values of the couple, conducted by a celebrant who shares their beliefs and values.

 Weddings conducted by a humanist celebrant can be performed in any part of the UK or crown dependencies, but they don’t come with legal recognition in England, Wales, or the Isle of Man.
 This is discriminatory, because religious people have a choice between being married by a civil registrar or being married by a representative of their religion who shares their approach to life, but those wanting a humanist wedding also have to have a separate civil marriage in order to be legally married.
 This causes additional expense and an administrative burden that religious couples don’t have to face, but more than that, couples often complain that the wedding ceremony they see as their ‘real’ marriage ceremony is not the one recognised in law as when they become legally married.